 Therfield Heath (SSSI) is a fine example of undisturbed chalk grassland in East Anglia which supports rare grasses and flowers, butterflies and insects.
 It adjoins Thrift Farm and the farm benefits from grazing rights (stints) on the Heath.

-The rare plants and insects are dependent on short grass produced by regular sheep and rabbit grazing.
-They would disappear if management by sheep were discontinued and more undesirable species would take over.
+The rare plants and insects are dependent on short grass which is a result of regular sheep grazing.
+They would disappear if management by sheep was discontinued and more undesirable species would take over.

 Since 2002 we have carried out extensive work to restore existing woodlands.
-Entering the English Woodland Grant Scheme has enabled essential management to be carried out, namely thinning, coppicing and replanting.
+Partaking in Woodland Grant Schemes has enabled essential management to be carried out, namely thinning, coppicing and replanting.

 In addition, we have planted some 26 ha of new woodland under the Farm Woodland Premium Scheme.
 Blocks of new woodland are sited adjacent to existing woodlands on marginal areas and infield corners.